Get in touch

 - NHS registration document

-Documents provided must not be more than one month old at the time of making the application.
-If your child is 18 or over by the time the application is being made, they must also pass the Life in the UK test and prove their knowledge of the English language.
-The fee to apply for settlement is £2,389 for you (the main applicant) and an additional £2,389 per person for any dependants applying with you.
+Documents provided should not be more than one month old at the time of making the application.
+If a child is 18 or over by the time the application is being made, they must also pass the Life in the UK test and prove their knowledge of the English language.

-As specialists in individual and business immigration, we understand the complexities involved in applying for settlement and the often stressful process of ensuring your application is up to the highest standard.
-From the very first consultation to the submission of the application, NA Law will provide you with the highest quality advice and guidance on your eligibility, documents required and on any intricacies you may have with your application.
+As specialists in UK immigration law, we understand the complexities involved in applying for settlement and the often-stressful process of ensuring your application is up to the highest standard.
+From the very first consultation to the submission of the application itself, NA Law Solicitors will provide you with the highest quality advice and guidance.

-If you are on a Tier 2 (General) visa and interested in settling in the UK, contact us for a free case assessment.
+If you are on a Skilled Worker or Tier 2 (General) visa and are interested in settling in the UK, do not hesitate to get in touch.